isomerpages/psd-goc/_why-plan/It's a Gift of Love.md

 description: ""
 ---
 <h2><strong>Plan your gesture of love today</strong></h2>
-<p>A well-planned legacy is a timeless act of love, offering care and easing
+<p>A well-planned legacy is a lasting gift of love.
+It shows thoughtfulness
-burdens for those you cherish.</p>
+and care, easing the burden on those you cherish the most.</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="gift of love" src="/images/img_cpf_nomination_v2.jpg">
 </div>
-<p>A well-planned legacy is a lasting gift of love.
-It shows thoughtfulness
+<p>Express your love not just through words, but through meaningful actions
-and care, easing the burden on those you cherish the most.
-Express your love not just through words, but through meaningful actions that will resonate for years to come.</p>
+that will resonate for years to come.</p>
 <h3>Take action today with any of the four tools below:</h3>
 <h4><strong>Lasting Power of Attorney (LPA)</strong></h4>
 <p><strong>Purpose:</strong> Allows you to appoint someone you trust to make